Yili Group

 Yili Group (伊利集团 (Yīlì Jítuán); full name: Inner Mongolia Yili Industrial Group Company Limited) is a Chinese dairy products producer headquartered in Hohhot, Inner Mongolia.
-It is one of China's leading dairy companies alongside Mengniu, and is listed as an A share company on the Shanghai Stock Exchange (SSE).
-It is engaged in processing and manufacturing of milk products, including ice cream, milk tea powder, sterilized milk and fresh milk under "Yili" brand, powdered milk under "Pro-Kido" brand, and organic milk under "Satine" brand.
+It is one of China's leading dairy companies and is listed as an A share company on the Shanghai Stock Exchange (SSE).
+It is engaged in processing and manufacturing of milk products, including ice cream under "Joyday" brand, milk tea powder, sterilized milk and fresh milk under "Yili" brand, powdered milk under "Pro-Kido" brand, and organic milk under "Satine" brand.
 In 2018, it was the world's third best-performing food brands.
 In 2021, Yili ranked 1st on FBIF's Top 100 Chinese Food & Beverage Companies list.
 It is partly state-owned by the government of Hohhot (8.5% as of 2024).

 Its head office is in the Jinshan Development Zone (金山开发区) in Hohhot.

 The company was an official sponsor and exclusive dairy products supplier of the 2008 Beijing Olympics, 2022 Winter Olympics and 2022 Asian Games.